Champs-Élysées stage in the Tour de France: History

 Since 1978, the final stage has generally started from outside the city, with only the final part of the stage following the core route.
 The number of laps has varied between six and ten.
-Major innovations have generally been avoided, with the notable exception of the 1989 stage which operated as a time-trial.

-In 2013, in celebration of the 100th Tour de France the stage was shifted to a late afternoon start, finishing in the evening.
+Major innovations have generally been avoided, with the notable exception of the 1989 stage which operated as a time-trial.In 2013, in celebration of the 100th Tour de France the stage was shifted to a late afternoon start, finishing in the evening.
 The course also entered the Champs Elysées via the courtyards of the Louvre Palace, passing directly by the Louvre Pyramid, and utilising the traffic circle around the Arc de Triomphe rather than making a u-turn short of it; these changes have been retained in subsequent years.
 In 2015, bad weather caused the Tour organisers to declare the overall classification neutralised upon entry to the Champs-Élysées, 70 km before the stage finished.

 The course was also used for the first three editions of La Course by Le Tour de France, a women's one-day race held between 2014 and 2021.
 In these years the race was held in a kermesse-style circuit racing format.
-The first edition of Tour de France Femmes in 2022 will also use the course as the first stage of an 8 day race.
+The first edition of Tour de France Femmes in 2022 used the course as the first stage of an 8-day race.

+Montmartre

+Due to Paris hosting the 2024 Summer Olympics and Paralympics, the 2024 Tour de France finished in Nice instead of in Paris, making it the first time since 1974 that the race hasn't finished on the Champs-Élysées.
+In 2025, the race returned to finish on the Champs-Élysées for the 50th time, but with an unusual route involving three climbs of Montmartre.
+The climbs on this route, intended to celebrate the 50th anniversary of the use of the Champs-Élysées in the Tour and capitalize on the popularity of the use of Montmartre in the 2024 Olympics cycling road race, made the stage less suitable for sprinters.
+Some riders criticised the change: Remco Evenepoel stated that he didn't like the idea; Wout van Aert, who would go on to win the stage, called it "dangerous"; and Jasper Philipsen said it was "a shame to see this stage change".
+Amaury Sport Organization, the organizers of the Tour, stated that the final stage in Montmartre "exceeded our expectations" and that the stage would likely return in future editions of the Tour.
+A peak of 8.7 million viewers watched the final stage in 2025, the highest French viewing figures for the Tour in 20 years.

+In October 2025, it was announced that the Montmartre stage would return for the 2026 edition – albeit with a larger distance between the finish of the final climb of the Sacré-Cœur and the finish line on the Champs-Élysées.